 The Career Technical Education (CTE) Program offers students a variety of short-term certificate programs and single course options designed to prepare students for a high-demand career and/or advance current work skills.
 CTE Programs courses combine academic knowledge with technical and occupational skills to provide students with pathways to long-term careers and success.
 Our CTE Program instructors are leaders in their fields with extensive practical experience to share with students.
 Much of the growth in current and future jobs will require training beyond high school.
 Enrolling in NOCE CTE Program classes means job readiness for a new career or a better position in a current work field in two years or less.
+NOCE provides job skills training and language support for English language learners.
+ESL students Intermediate High and above can enroll in Career Pathways programs to develop language and job skills at the same time.
+Students earn certificates in both CTE and ESL.
+Contact the ESL program for more information.

-For a list of courses, see course descriptions: Business Accounting (BUSA); Business Management (BMGR); Computers (COMP); Construction (CONS);
+For a list of courses, see course descriptions: Business Accounting (BUSA); Business Management (BMGR); Computers (COMP); Construction (CONS); Early Childhood Education (ECED); Electrical (ELET); Funeral Services (FSRV); Medical Assisting (MEDA); Medical Occupations; (MEDO);

-Early Childhood Education (ECED); Electrical (ELET); Funeral Services (FSRV); Medical Assisting (MEDA); Medical Occupations; (MEDO); Medical Occupations Clerical (MEOC); and Microsoft (MS); Office Technician (OTEC); Pharmacy Technician (PTEC); and Quality Assurance Medical Device (QAMD).
+Microsoft (MS); Office Technician (OTEC); Pharmacy Technician (PTEC); and Quality Assurance Medical Device (QAMD).